 If you are a beneficial owner of shares registered in the name of your broker, bank or other agent, you should have received a Notice containing voting instructions from that organization rather than from Kura.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
 Alternatively, you may vote by telephone or over the internet as instructed by your broker, bank or other agent.
 To vote at the Annual Meeting, you must obtain a valid proxy from your broker, bank or other agent.
-Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact that organization to request a proxy form.
+Follow the instructions from your broker, bank or other agent agent, bank or other agent approxy from your broker, bank or other agent agent, bank or other agent approxy from your broker, bank or other agent.